jgoettsch/py-pushnotify/README.rst

 * pushnotify/tests/pushoverkeys.py:

-    This file must contain three global variables: TOKEN, USER, and DEVICE.
+    This file must contain two global variables: TOKEN and USER.
     TOKEN is a string containing a valid API token.
-USER is a string containing a valid user identifier.
-DEVICE is a string containing a valid device identifier for the given user.
+USER is a dictionary whose keys are strings containing valid user identifiers.
+	The key values are lists containing strings, where each string contains a valid device identifier for the given API token.
+There must be one API token, and it must have one device indentifier.